AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

   int err = uv_timer_start(&wrap->handle_, OnTimeout, timeout, repeat);
 {% endhighlight %}

-Back to the figure above in <a href="#libuv">libuv section</a>, you can find in each event loop iteration, event_loop can schedule the timeout task itself, with update the time of event_loop, it can accurately know when to execute the OnTimeout callback of TimerWrap.
+Back to the figure above in <a href="#uvrun">libuv section</a>, you can find in each event loop iteration, event_loop can schedule the timeout task itself, with update the time of event_loop, it can accurately know when to execute the OnTimeout callback of TimerWrap.
 Which can invoke the bound javascript functions.
 {% highlight cpp %}
   static void OnTimeout(uv_timer_t* handle) {
     TimerWrap* wrap = static_cast<TimerWrap*>(handle->data);